Click the links below to skip to the section in the guide:

 The word ‘geothermal’ has Greek roots with γη (geo), meaning earth, and θερμος (thermos), meaning hot.

-One example of heating and cooling is where a geothermal heat pump is installed around 10 feet underground.
+One example of heating and cooling at a constant temperature is the installation of a geothermal heat pump about 10 feet underground.
 These pipes are filled with water or an antifreeze solution.
 The water is pumped around the closed loop of pipes.
 These ground source heat pump systems help to cool buildings in summer and maintain warmth in summer.
-This occurs by absorbing the earth’s heat as the water circulates back into the building.
+This occurs by absorbing the earth’s heat as the water and steam circulates back into the building.

 Geothermal water has been used to help grow plants in greenhouses, for district heating in homes and businesses.
 It can also be piped under roads to melt snow.